hyperledger-archives/indy-sdk/docs/how-tos/how-to-add-a-new-API-call.md

 For that you should go to [`libindy/src/commands`](libindy/src/commands) directory and choose a module that fits your call.
 In most of the times it matches by the name to the module from the previous section.
 In our case it is `did.rs`.

-Here you will find a enum named like `SomeCommand`, `DidCommand` in our case.
+Here you will find an enum named like `SomeCommand`, `DidCommand` in our case.
 Here you have to add a new variant.
 In our case it will look like this:

 ```rust
 CreateAndStoreMyDid(